UTSA-CS-3443/ByteSwap/README.md

 # Limitations:
 Editing posts is not yet available.
-Can't send messages in DM.
+Can't send messages in DM or click on them. ( Raina's branch has a working DM page where you can click through the messages, but there was no time to push onto the main page.
+The Working DM page can be viewed in Raina's branch)
 Some buttons in settings are causing application to crash.